mwt/matthewthom.as/_posts/2021-03-11-fund-open-source.md

 1. It fails if bidders can work together (i.e. collude)
 2. There is always a deficit and it is typically larger than with VCG

 Collusion in QF is particularly easy.
-If you want to contribute $$ c_i $$ and have friends who want to contribute nothing, then you can do better by contributing less and dividing your contributions amongst your friends.
+If you want to contribute $c_i$ and have friends who want to contribute nothing, then you can do better by contributing less and dividing your contributions amongst your friends.

 The second problem is a big problem for applying both QF and VCG because the deficit is can be difficult to predict.
 Therefore, unlimited resources are needed guarantee that the costs are covered.
 This is somewhat reasonable for governments who can tax their citizens.[^4]

 It is not reasonable when the funds are raised by a foundation or philanthropist.
-What do you do if $$D_{QF}$$ is larger than your grant funding, $$G$$?
+What do you do if $D_{QF}$ is larger than your grant funding, $G$?
 However, the authors note this problem and propose an approximate solution called CQF (also known as CLR)

 $$
 x^\circ = \alpha \left( \sum_i \sqrt{c_i} \right)^2 + (1 - \alpha) \sum_i c_i
 $$

-where $$ 0 \leq \alpha \leq 1 $$.
-When $$ \alpha = 0 $$, CQF is the standard donation model with no subsidies.
-When $$ \alpha = 1 $$, CQF is the same as QF and thus achieves the optimal allocation.
-At every $$ \alpha $$ in between, CQF is a mix of the two.
+where $0 \leq \alpha \leq 1$.
+When $\alpha = 0$, CQF is the standard donation model with no subsidies.
+When $\alpha = 1$, CQF is the same as QF and thus achieves the optimal allocation.
+At every $\alpha$ in between, CQF is a mix of the two.
 The deficit of CQF is

 $$
 D_{CQF} = x^\circ - \sum_i c_i = \alpha D_{QF}.
 $$

 So, CQF has a smaller deficit than QF.
 It results in a better[^5] allocation than private donations.
-However, CQF does not yield the efficient allocation unless $$ \alpha = 1 $$.
+However, CQF does not yield the efficient allocation unless $\alpha = 1$.

 ## Implementations